MehdiKallel/PAIS-Lab/PAIS-WS/README.md

 3. If a matching rule exists and applies to the received message:
    - The corresponding orders are removed from the queue.
    - The matched orders, along with the rule, are added to the results queue.
-   - A notification is sent to the provided callback URL with the regex of the matching rule.
+   - A notification is sent to the waiting the task that its call was executed sucessfully.

 ### Dependencies: